dovecot/documentation/source/configuration_manual/proxy_settings.rst

 .. versionadded:: v2.3.9

 :dovecot_core:ref:`doveadm_ssl`: setting can be used to specify SSL mode to use when doing doveadm proxying.
-Can be overriden with ssl and starttls :ref:`proxy flags <authentication-proxies>`.
+Can be overridden with ssl and starttls :ref:`proxy flags <authentication-proxies>`.
 When using starttls, do not add ``ssl=yes`` to doveadm service's ``inet_listener`` block.

 .. code-block:: none